London to Amsterdam

 London to Rotterdam

-You can travel from London to Rotterdam by direct Eurostar several times a day in just 3h30, see the London to the Netherlands by Eurostar page.
+Eurostar trains link London with Rotterdam several times a day in just 3h30, see the London to the Netherlands by Eurostar page.

 You can also travel from London to Rotterdam overnight in a cosy en suite cabin using the excellent Stena Line train-ferry-train service, see the London to Amsterdam by train & ferry page.